 By June 2016, Christchurch Hospital was repaired & a new geriatrics hospital was built at Burwood.

-Council fail: AVON RIVER PRECINCT, N Frame, Oxford Tce.
-Zilch.
-Just fence cordons & abandoned bldgs, like Centennial Pool, ACC & Luneys awaiting demolitions for NZ govt's / CERA's Blueprint Margaret Mahy Family Playground (built by 2016).
+AVON RIVER PRECINCT, E Frame, Oxford Tce: Zilch.
+Just fence cordons & abandoned bldgs, like Centennial Pool, ACC & Luneys awaiting demolitions for NZ National govt's / CERA's Blueprint Margaret Mahy Family Playground.
+(Built by 2016).

 WATERMARK by Antigua Boatsheds: Council City Care workers dug by Cambridge Tce & Montreal St Bridge, busy work, removing concrete blocks from Avon River, shuffling riverside lamp poles & benches, constructing a riverside boardwalk, revamping paths & making a pavement side concrete wall for gawkers & Avon River ducks.
-A wall for taggers.
-Money spent on revamping riverside paths which were fine before the WATERMARK revamp.
+Money spent revamping riverside paths which were fine before the WATERMARK revamp.
 Council fail.

 29.05.13.
-Oxford Tce view of Watermark by Antigua Boatsheds, Avon River bank revamp, Cambridge Tce
+Oxford Tce view, Watermark by Antigua Boatsheds, Avon River bank revamp, Cambridge Tce

 29.05.13.
 Watermark, Avon River bank revamp, Cambridge Tce